-Exciting times for our Early Childhood and P1 teachers and students
+Exciting times in Early Childhood

 As a school we believe in a ‘CAN I’ culture, ‘CAN I’ standing for constant and never-ending improvement.
 With this in mind, we are always reviewing and reflecting on the teaching and learning of our students.
 Our aim is to ensure that we offer the best programmes possible.
-Over the past five years, our Early Childhood teaching teams have been researching and evaluating which frameworks and approaches work best for our younger students.
-This has resulted in the team strongly favouring the Reggio Emilia approach, not only because of the close alignment to our school philosophy but also to that of the IB.
+Over the past five years, our Early Childhood teaching teams have been researching and evaluating which frameworks and approaches work best for younger students.
+This has resulted in the team strongly favouring the Reggio Emilia approach, not only because of the close alignment to our school philosophy but also to that of the International Baccalaureate.

 What is Reggio Emilia?